elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 Keeping your device secure is paramount, which is why we've added a new option to forbid new USB devices from connecting while your device is locked, we've updated network settings and the network indicator to support WPA3 networks, and we've added support for offline firmware updates.

-Our localization team has also been hard at work and Central Kurdish is now available as an installable language, we now support installation and removal of languages with 3-letter codes, and we support the Rime input method for Chinese
+Our localization team has also been hard at work and Central Kurdish is now available as an installable language, we now support installation and removal of languages with 3-letter codes, and we support the Rime input method for Chinese.

 ### Performance